doctorfox/LeanIbank/README.md

 * Click "Load Temporary Add-on", then select any file in your extension's directory.

-This is just a development version and may be published in the Firefox extensions repository for ease of installation.
+This is just a development version.

+You can install this from the Mozilla Firefox add-on gallery here https://addons.mozilla.org/addon/leanibank/